Getting started with Secure Data Sharing¶

 This topic introduces the tasks required to share a database and its objects with one or more accounts by creating a share.
-You can provide a share to consumers using Direct Shares, Listings, or Data Exchanges.
+You can provide a share to consumers using Direct Shares or Listings.

 Before proceeding, determine which of the following options for adding objects to a share best meets your needs:

 Option 1.
 Grant a database role to a share:

 Segment the securable objects in a share by creating multiple database roles in a database to a share.
 Grant privileges on a subset of the objects in the database to each database role.
 Then grant each database role to the share.

 After creating a database from a share that includes database roles, data consumers grant each shared database role to one or more account roles in their own account.

 Without database roles, account administrators in data consumer accounts grant a single privilege, IMPORTED PRIVILEGES, to roles to allow their users to access all databases and database objects (tables, secure views, etc.) in a share.
 There is no option to allow different groups of users in a data consumer account to access a subset of the shared objects.
 This all or nothing approach requires you to create multiple shares to grant access to different objects in the same database.

 If you plan to include objects from multiple databases in a single share, you cannot use this option because the REFERENCE_USAGE privilege cannot be granted to a database role.
 For guidance sharing objects from multiple databases, see Sharing data from multiple databases.